ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 Full reference for `subnet-evm` upgrade configuration can be found in a separate [Customize a Subnet](../../subnets/customize-a-subnet.md) document.

-#### `--chain-config-dir` (string)

-Specifies the directory that contains chain configs, as described [here](chain-config-flags.md).
-Defaults to `$HOME/.avalanchego/configs/chains`.
-If this flag is not provided and the default directory does not exist, AvalancheGo will not exit since custom configs are optional.
-However, if the flag is set, the specified folder must exist, or AvalancheGo will exit with an error.
-This flag is ignored if `--chain-config-content` is specified.

 #### `--chain-config-content` (string)

 As an alternative to `--chain-config-dir`, chains custom configurations can be